-- Pan-European Awareness Campaign - Campaign toolkit for ECPC member patient organisations, healthcare professionals and patients to run campaigns at national level - Translation of the toolkit in selected languages (n. to be identified and depending on funding available) - Dissemination of the booklet and its translation in several EU languages (n. of languages depending on funding available) - European Parliament resolution - Videos and online material of the social media campaign
+- Pan-European Awareness Campaign during the Personalised Medicine Awareness Month (November), #ShareYourPersonalStory - Campaign toolkit for ECPC member patient organisations, healthcare professionals and patients to run campaigns at national level - Translation of the toolkit in selected languages (n. to be identified and depending on funding available) - Dissemination of the booklet and its translation in several EU languages (n. of languages depending on funding available) - · Videos and online material for the social media campaign